elylucas/nest-ngconf/Guide.md

 export class MissionsController { ... }
 ```

-Or, we can be more selective and put it only on the route handlers we want:
+Alternatively, we can be more selective and put it only on the route handlers we want:

 ```typescript
 @UseInterceptors(DataInterceptor)